Bank of Montreal (BMO): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-A consortium of nine prominent Montreal merchants spearheaded the bank's establishment.
-Key figures included John Richardson, the bank's first president, alongside individuals like George Garden, Horatio Gates, and Thomas A. Turner.
-They envisioned a financial institution to support the growing commerce of the region.
+A consortium of nine prominent Montreal merchants, often referred to as the Montreal Nine, spearheaded the bank's creation.
+Key figures included John Richardson, the bank's first president, along with Robert Armour, Austin Cuvillier, and Thomas A. Turner, who envisioned a stable financial system for the growing commerce of the region.

 Initial capital/funding

-The bank was launched with an authorized capital of £250,000 Sterling.
-Initially, £87,500 was paid up by the founding shareholders, providing the seed capital for operations.
+The bank launched with an authorized capital of £250,000 Sterling.
+Initially, the founding shareholders paid up £87,500, providing the essential seed capital to start operations and issue the first domestic currency in Canada.

 Bank of Montreal (BMO) Evolution Milestones